BookDragon221B/BizQuiz/README.md

 BizQuiz was created for the FBLA Mobile Application Development event.

-When navigating BizQuiz, jus click on the blue and yellow buttons as shown below.
+When navigating BizQuiz, just click on the blue and yellow buttons as shown below.